 This process creates that disturbance referred to by Bacon.
-The emotional life is accentuated, the mental life is awakened to unexpected strength and venture, and both in conjunction militate at times against the soul which has brought them to trial.
-And it is no inconsiderable part of the technical training of the disciple to make this alignment a stable and wholly praiseworthy one in the conduct of life, and to subdue and overcome those unavoidable tendencies incident to the process which constitute a veritable inner battle between the hitherto dominant personal self and the spiritual man who is rising in the ascendant.
+The emotional life is accentuated, the mental life is awakened to unexpected strength and venture, and at times, both in conjunction militate against the soul which has brought them to trial.
+It is no inconsiderable part of the technical training of the disciple to make this alignment a stable and wholly praiseworthy one in the conduct of life and to subdue and overcome those unavoidable tendencies incident to the process which constitute a veritable inner battle between the hitherto dominant personal self and the spiritual person who is rising in the ascendant.

-This unveiling of the real nature of the disciple is of surpassing importance and comprises a major portion of his training.
+This unveiling of the real nature of the disciple is of surpassing importance and comprises a major portion of their training.
 The purpose of it is summed up in the words of the Master: "It is not enough to know thoroughly what a pupil is capable of doing or not doing at the time and under the circumstances during the period of probation.
-We have to know of what he may become capable under different and every kind of opportunities."
+We have to know of what they may become capable under different and every kind of opportunities."
 How is this to be discerned?
-By the way in which a disciple conducts himself in relationship with other disciples to whom he is karmically attached in group work; by his motive, speech, and action in relationship with those who pass within his sphere of occult service; and by the selfish or impersonal use he makes of the knowledge and force automatically passing within his control as a consequence of his fully conscious dedication of himself to the Masters.
+By the way in which a disciple conducts themselves in relationships with other disciples to whom they are karmically attached in group work by their motive, speech, and action in relationships with those who pass within their sphere of occult service and by the selfish or impersonal use they make of the knowledge and force automatically passing within their control as a consequence of their fully conscious dedication of themselves to the Masters.

-It will be obvious that a disciple working in comparative isolation cannot be put fully upon trial in this way.
-He can only be brought to know himself through a most searching inquisition of his emotional and mental life; and this can only take place within a sphere of active occult service in which his life is urged to expression in ordinary and exceptional circumstances of relationship with and adjustment to others.
-The Master's word is very plain on this point: "of what he may become capable under different and every kind of opportunities."
-The aspirant may think he knows full well what he is or will be capable of when opportunities present themselves, but no trust is so perilous as new force in new hands.
-When once the door to the Master's world is opened, to but a slight degree, influx of force to the personality is the consequence; and this force can destroy as easily as it can build up.
+It will be obvious that a disciple working in comparative isolation cannot be fully put on trial in this way.
+They can only be brought to know themselves through a most searching inquisition of their emotional and mental life, and this can only take place within a sphere of active occult service in which their life is urged to expression in ordinary and exceptional circumstances of relationships with and adjustment to others.
+The Master's word is very plain on this point: "of what they may become capable under different and every kind of opportunities."
+The aspirant may think they know full well what they are or will be capable of when opportunities present themselves, but no trust is so perilous as new force in new hands.
+When the door to the Master's world is opened, to but a slight degree, influx of force to the personality is the consequence, and this force can destroy as easily as it can build up.
 It can demoralize the disciple as easily as it can add to his human nature another Christlike quality.
-It is impersonal in action and descends upon him from within, in response to his reiterated petition, to search and test the strength and weakness of his constitution, indifferent whether he stand or fall.
+It is impersonal in action and descends upon them from within, in response to their reiterated petition, to search and test the strength and weakness of their constitution, indifferent to whether they stand or fall.